 INTERIOR REHAB and ADDITIONS:

 Over the past several years, we've been focussing more and more of our business on interior rehab.
-This category is now the majority of our sales.
 These services include:

 - Carpentry & framing, including whole additions